mmistakes/minimal-mistakes/_posts/words/2018-11-03-gracehopper.md

    will build a small network.
 -  Promote your work with brown bag presentations at work or small meetups.
 -  Find a mentor to help you build your skills and your network.
--  Networking is not small talk (the bane of introvert's).
+-  Networking is not small talk (the bane of introverts).
    -  Make a connection with personal observations and use those as conversation starters.
    -  Help others.
 Find a pain point in their life and then help them, if